 - Turn the food processor on high and run consistency until a creamy consistency is achieved.
 Stop a few times to scrape down the sides of the food processor, as needed, to ensure all ingredients are blended.

-- Stir in any additional flavorings, if using, before enjoying.
+- Blend until a butter-like consistency is reached.
+Stir in any additional flavorings, if using, before enjoying.

 - Store in an airtight container like a mason jar.

 Technically yes, you can make this recipe without first roasting the hemp seeds, but be warned, it will not have the same rich flavor or beautiful dark color.
 Roasting helps to bring out the true flavors of the nuts and seeds and helps to make the best butter.